 - What practices and institutional structures promote these kinds of citizenship?

 - How should empirical evidence, ethics, and strategy relate?

-For more information contact Peter Levine, Tisch College's Associate Dean for Research, at firstname.lastname@example.org.
+For more information, contact Peter Levine, Tisch College's Associate Dean of Academic Affairs.

 - Summer Institute of Civic Studies Framing Statement.